osmandapp/web/main/docs/user/personal/global-settings.md

 ![General Settings notifications Android](@site/static/img/personal/profiles/auto_backup_2_andr.png)

-Android or OsmAnd Cloud can save your data and app settings.
+- Android or OsmAnd Cloud can save your data and app settings.

-By default, your *OsmAnd settings* and [*Favorites*](../personal/favorites.md) map markers are automatically backed up by the Android system.
+- By default, your *OsmAnd settings* and [*Favorites*](../personal/favorites.md#automatic-favorites-backup) map markers are automatically backed up by the Android system.
 This allows you to restore them on new devices or after reinstalling the app.

-However, please note that the backup size is restricted to *25MB*.
+- Please note that the backup size is restricted to *25MB*.

+- To find the backup files, use the Android file manager: *Android → data → net.osmand → files → backup*.

 **If you are using [*OsmAnd Cloud*](../personal/osmand-cloud.md), it's recommended to deactivate this default backup option to prevent any confusion during reinstallation.**